ansys/ansys-sphinx-theme/doc/source/examples.rst

       :link: admonitions
       :link-type: ref

-      Examples of admonitions rendered using the `ansys-sphinx-theme`.
+      Examples of how admonitions are rendered.